Epilepsy surgery is a procedure that removes or alters an area of your brain where seizures originate.

 When you awaken, your head will be swollen and painful.
 Most people need narcotics for the pain for at least the first few days.
 An ice pack on your head also may help.
 Most postoperative swelling and pain resolve within several weeks.

 You'll probably not be able to return to work or school for approximately one to three months.
-You should rest and relax the first few weeks after epilepsy surgery and then gradually escalate your activity.
+You should rest and relax the first few weeks after epilepsy surgery and then gradually increase your activity level.

-It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as stroke, paralysis or loss of speech.
+It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as a stroke or loss of speech.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.